Black Bean Sweet Potato Tacos

 Instructions for Black Bean Sweet Potato Tacos

-1. Dice the sweet potatoes and julienne the red onions.
+- Dice the sweet potatoes into bite-sized pieces, and slice the red onions into ½ inch thick pieces.
+Cut root to stem for better caramelization and even cooking.
 Coat the sweet potatoes in olive oil and spices and place on a sheet tray, alongside the onions.
 Roast at 400 for 30 minutes.

 3. When the sweet potatoes and black beans are done, we can assemble.
 To a sheet tray, lightly coat the bottom in oil.
 Brush one side of a tortilla on the sheet tray to lightly coat in oil.
 To the other side, add the filling.
 I start with a layer of cheese, then add the sweet potatoes, onions, and black beans, then sprinkle another layer of cheese.